-- A. Side yard exception.
+- B. Side yard exception.
 Where the side wall of a building is not parallel with the side lot line or is irregular, the side yard may be varied.
 In such case, the average width of the side yard shall not be less than the otherwise required minimum width; provided, however, that such yard shall not be narrower at any point than one-half the otherwise required minimum width.
-The Building Department shall have discretion to interpret and clarify this provision as it applies to individual structures of an irregular nature. - B. Front yard exceptions.
-When an unimproved lot is situated adjacent to or between improved lots already having a principal building within the required front yard, the front yard for the unimproved lot may be reduced to the average depth of the front yards for the two nearest adjoining improved lots, but shall not be less than 10 feet.
+The Building Department shall have discretion to interpret and clarify this provision as it applies to individual structures of an irregular nature. - C. Front yard exceptions. - (1) In the case of a non-residential use in the B or AB-3 District, a front yard may be reduced to 10 feet where parking is provided in the rear or side or reduced to 20 feet when facing another B or AB-3 zoned parcel. - (2) In the case of a non-residential use in the I District, a front yard may be reduced to 20 feet when facing another I zoned parcel. - (3) When an unimproved lot is situated adjacent to or between improved lots already having a principal building within the required front yard, the front yard for the unimproved lot may be reduced to the average depth of the front yards for the two nearest adjoining improved lots, but shall not be less than 10 feet.